anas-dhf/6stee4/README.md

 $ pyinstaller --onefile --icon=icon.ico complete.py

-These commands applies to any operating system.
+These commands apply to any operating system.

 Thank you for your support!